syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Appearance-Settings.md

 Border color of the docked controls can be specified in the BorderColor property.

-> Note that you will have to enable PaintBorders property to effect this setting.
+N> that you will have to enable PaintBorders property to effect this setting.

-Table 52: DockingManager Property Table

 <table>
 <tr>